dongmeic/BikeCounting/README.md

 # Bike on buses

 Bike on buses data is provided by LTD monthly since 2013.
+The April and October data can be explored by routes in the [MPO data portal](https://www.lcog.org/thempo/page/bikes-buses).

 # Bike facilities and infrastructure (bike map)